Theo Fennell: Career

-In May 2022, Fennell announced that after 25 years, he was to move from 169 Fulham Road to Chelsea Barracks, as the rent had become "ludicrous".
+In May 2022, after 25 years at 169 Fulham Road, Fennell announced that he would move his shop to Chelsea Barracks as the rent had become "ludicrous".

-Customers have included Elton John, Joan Collins, Elizabeth Hurley, Madonna, and Lady Gaga.
+Fennell's clients have included Joan Collins, Lady Gaga, Elizabeth Hurley, Elton John, and Madonna.

 Honours

-He is a Fellow of the Institute of Professional Goldsmiths (IPG) and an ambassador for The Goldsmiths' Craft and Design Council.
+Fennell is a Fellow of the Institute of Professional Goldsmiths (IPG) and an ambassador for The Goldsmiths' Craft and Design Council.
 He is a liveryman of the Goldsmiths Company, and an honorary fellow of the University of the Arts London.

-Publications

-In 2022, his memoir, I Fear for This Boy: Some Chapters of Accidents, was published.

 Personal life

-He lives in London with his wife, Louise (née MacGregor), an author.
-They have two daughters, Emerald, a writer, actor and director, and Coco, a fashion designer.
+Fennell is married to author Louise MacGregor, with whom he lives in London.
+They have two daughters: actress and filmmaker Emerald and fashion designer Coco.

+Fennell published his memoir, I Fear for This Boy: Some Chapters of Accidents, in 2022.